isomerpages/nlb-curiocity/_sample/Colonial Records On Fort Canning.md

 ---
 ### **Government Hill**

 When the British arrived in 1819, it did not take long for them to set their claims on Bukit Larangan when they hoisted the Union Jack on its top.
-They then renamed it "Singapore Hill" followed by "Government Hill" after they set up the Governor's House there in 1822.
+They then called the hill "Singapore Hill" followed by "Government Hill" after they set up the Governor's House there in 1822.

 Early Sketch